Albuca spiralis L.f.

 Falconera spiralis, Ornithogalum circinatum, Ornithogalum volutare

-Albuca spiralis is a small geophyte recognizable by its distinctive narrow and spiral-tipped leaves with glandular hairs.
+Albuca spiralis is a small geophyte recognizable by its distinctive green narrow spiral-tipped leaves with glandular hairs.
 It grows up to 8 inches (20 cm) tall.
-Leaves are green and up to 8 inches (20 cm) long.
-In late winter to early spring, one central flower spike appears, bearing green flowers with pale yellow margins.
+Leaves are up to 8 inches (20 cm) long.
+One central flower spike appears in late winter to early spring, bearing green flowers with pale yellow margins.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).